 For cases f, g, i and j in subclause 5.6.1.1, the UE shall send an EXTENDED SERVICE REQUEST message, start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.

+5.6.1.2.2 UE is using EPS services with CP-CIoT EPS optimization

+The UE shall send a DATA SERVICE REQUEST message, start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.

+For case a in subclause 5.6.1.1, the data service type of the DATA SERVICE REQUEST message shall indicate "mobile terminating request".
+The UE shall set the length indicator of the ESM message container IE to zero and not include any ESM message.

+For case b in subclause 5.6.1.1, the data service type of the DATA SERVICE REQUEST message shall indicate "mobile originating request".
+The UE shall include an ESM DATA TRANSPORT message in the ESM message container IE.For case c in subclause 5.6.1.1, the data service type of the DATA SERVICE REQUEST message shall indicate "mobile originating request".
+The UE shall set the length indicator of the ESM message container IE to zero and not include any ESM message.

 5.6.1.3 EMM common procedure initiation

-Upon receipt of the SERVICE REQUEST or EXTENDED SERVICE REQUEST message, the MME may initiate the EMM common procedures e.g. the authentication procedure and security mode control procedure.
+Upon receipt of the SERVICE REQUEST, EXTENDED SERVICE REQUEST or DATA SERVICE REQUEST message, the MME may initiate the EMM common procedures, e.g. the authentication procedure and security mode control procedure.

 5.6.1.4 Service request procedure accepted by the network

+5.6.1.4.1 UE is not using EPS services with CP-CIoT EPS optimization